-If you are aiming for the IIMs and Top B-Schools for pursuing your MBA degree then get ready to win another hard-hitting battle.
-After the CAT 2016 Exam, another challenge awaits for you; the challenge to clear the GD/PI/WAT round.
+GD PI WAT Preparation for CAT Exam 2021: If you are aiming for the IIMs and Top B-Schools for pursuing your MBA degree then get ready to win another hard-hitting battle.
+After the CAT 2021, another challenge awaits you; the challenge to clear the GD/PI/WAT round.
 Generally, to get shortlisted in any top b-school of India, after the written test, a candidate needs to clear the Group Discussion (GD) or Essay Writing/Written Ability Test (WAT) round and Personal Interview (PI).
-For some candidates this round is a thorn n their side and for others’ it’s a cakewalk.
+For some candidates, this round is a thorn and for others, it’s a cakewalk.

-Personal Interview (PI): A candidates appears for this when they are able to clear the WAT/GD round.
-Hence, a few students make it to PI round.
+Personal Interview (PI): A candidate appears for this when they are able to clear the WAT/GD round.
+Hence, a few students make it to the PI round.
 In this round, a candidate faces a panel of interviewers and they are asked several questions pertaining to their background, lifestyle and experience.

 Tips to crack the GD/WAT and PI round

-1. Keep yourself Updated with the latest happenings.
-In the GD/WAT, any topic related to current happening can be allocated to test you general awareness.
+1. Keep yourself updated with the latest happenings.
+In the GD/WAT, any topic related to current happening can be allocated to test your general awareness.

 3. When an Essay topic is allocated to you, do not start writing about it in a haywire manner.
 Prepare a blueprint of the topic in your mind and then analyse the topic so as to portray your thoughts logically.
 Analyse the topic and provide bullet points so that it becomes easy for the evaluator to understand the flow of your ideas and opinions.